"Art heist at SPACESTATION SH-23" game title screen with pixel art detective boy character, labeled Detective Boy Roe Adventure.

 We set out to wrap up a day early to share the game with others in our Discord group and get their feedback.
 I also got other people to play in person to watch how they played our game.

-Going Forward
+Going forward

-Further Tweaking
+Further tweaking

 While I’m unable to edit the game jam page since these stand as an artifact of what we could accomplish within the timeframe, I could see ways to make some improvements going forward.